EthanPany/ethanpany.github.io/_projects/calGlass.md

 ---
 layout: page
 title: Cal-Glass
-description: A wearable device that sees what you eat and helps you build a healthier lifestyle.
+description: (Health Monitoring Wearable) A wearable device that sees what you eat and helps you build a healthier lifestyle.
 img: assets/img/proj_calGlass/IMG3482.jpg
 importance: 3
 category: fun